• Level of education

 Objectives

-The objective of this module is to deconvolve with the students the theoretical notions at the interface between chemistry and biology concerning the structure/activity study of receptor proteins, the study of their ligands, the conformational dynamics, and the pharmacological approaches related to the targeting of these membrane and nuclear receptors.
+The objective of this module is to work with students to unravel the theoretical concepts at the interface between chemistry and biology concerning the study of the structure/activity of receptor proteins, the study of their ligands, conformational dynamics, and pharmacological approaches related to targeting these membrane and nuclear receptors.

-At the end of this course, the student will be able to analyze and access specialized scientific content (publications, conferences, etc.) in the field of medicinal chemistry on membrane and nuclear receptors.
+At the end of this course, students will be able to analyze and access specialized scientific content (publications, conferences, etc.) in the field of medicinal chemistry relating to membrane and nuclear receptors.

 Read more